Finding out what started the house fire

 - The manufacturer who created flammable furniture

-- The manufacturer who created the defective fire alarm
+- The manufacturer who produced the defective fire alarm

-- The landlord of the building who may not have properly maintained the premises
+- The landlord of the building who may not have adequately maintained the premises

-- The manufacturer who created a defective appliance (heater, stove, dryer, etc.)
+- The manufacturer who built a defective appliance (heater, stove, dryer, etc.)

 Some statistics about house fires involving injury and death of occupants